🔷Point Cloud Bounding Box (Aligned Along Line)

 Parameter Description |

-Selects how the output "Bounding box center point" is calculated. |
+Selects how the output "bounding box center point" is computed. |

 |

-Normal Z direction
+Normal Z Direction

 Parameter Description |

-Specifies whether the Z-component of the output "Bounding box normal" should be positive or negative.
-The operator adjusts the calculated normal vector direction based on this setting. |
+Specifies whether the Z component of the output "bounding box normal" should be positive or negative.
+The operator will adjust the computed normal vector direction according to this setting. |

-Used to unify the orientation of the output normal vector.
-If you want the normal vector to always point in the positive Z-axis direction ("upwards"), select "Positive Z"; if you want it to point in the negative Z-axis direction ("downwards"), select "Negative Z". |
+Used to unify the orientation of output normal vectors.
+If you want normal vectors to always point toward the positive Z-axis ("upward"), select "Positive Z"; if you want them to point toward the negative Z-axis ("downward"), select "Negative Z". |

 Parameter Description |